mosesf1/M168/README.md

 The threshold-tuning section also produces a summary table comparing the different threshold-selection strategies on the test set.

+## Notes
+- The notebook is currently configured for Google Colab through `drive.mount()`.
+- If running outside Colab, remove or modify the Google Drive mounting cells.

-# 4. How to Replicate the Isolation Forest Model
+## 5. How to Replicate the Isolation Forest Model

 This notebook trains an Isolation Forest model to detect anomalous credit card transactions using a combination of transaction-level, behavioral, geographic, and network-based features.
 Because Isolation Forest is an unsupervised anomaly detection method, it is trained without fraud labels and instead identifies transactions that deviate from normal behavior.
 The notebook includes preprocessing, missing-value imputation, feature scaling, anomaly scoring, quantile-based thresholding, and evaluation using classification metrics and ROC-AUC.

-## Prerequisites
+### Prerequisites

 To run this notebook, install the following Python packages in your environment: scikit-learn, numpy, matplotlib, and pandas.
 If you are using Google Colab, the notebook may also mount Google Drive to access the dataset files.